DFEAGILEDEVOPS/MTC/design/2020/design-ideas.md

 table storage has a max property length of 32KB, making it unsuitable.
 Cosmos Table API has a max property length of 64KB, making it unsuitable.
 Cosmos SQL API is a key-value JSON object store, making it suitable for the complete check.
 The SQL API is the only one that function triggers support.
+A 'basic' container in Cosmos SQL API has a 10GB storage capacity with a throughput of 400 request units per second, costing $0.033 USD per hour.

 #### revised journey